graphcore-research/unit-scaling/docs/user_guide.rst

 -------------------------

 We recommend the following approach to applying unit scaling to a model.
-We assume here that the user has an existing PyTorch model which they wish to adapt to be unit-scaled, though a similar approach can be used to design a unit-scaled model from scratch.
+We assume here that you have an existing PyTorch model which you wish to adapt to be unit-scaled, though a similar approach can be used to design a unit-scaled model from scratch.

 **1. Consider your number formats**